solswords/herdtools7/asllib/acl2/README.md

 A lighter set of tests can be run using `make` in the tests subdirectory.
 These consist of most aslref tests that are supposed to complete without error.

+Both of these test builds leave `*.t` files under their subdirectories, which can disrupt dune-based testing of herdtools and asllib.
+Run `make clean` in both test subdirectories to fix this.